%%{init: {"flowchart": {"htmlLabels": false}} }%%

 - Depth exploits the planarity of prints and replays versus genuine 3D facial structure (stereo, structured light, or learned depth).

-- Deep-learning PAD dominates: CNN/transformer classifiers, auxiliary-supervision models that jointly regress depth maps and rPPG signals, and generalization-focused approaches (domain adaptation, anomaly detection) to handle unseen attack types, the central open problem, since PAD models generalize poorly across datasets.
+- Deep-learning PAD dominates: CNN/transformer classifiers, auxiliary-supervision models that jointly regress depth maps and rPPG signals (Liu et al., 2018), and generalization-focused approaches (domain adaptation, anomaly detection) to handle unseen attack types, the central open problem, since PAD models generalize poorly across datasets.

 The fastest-growing threat is not holding an artefact to a camera but injecting a synthetic video stream directly into the verification pipeline through a virtual camera, bypassing the physical sensor.
 Industry threat-intelligence reporting (for example iProov’s 2025 report) documents steep year-over-year rises in virtual-camera and face-swap attacks and a growing share of verification attempts involving deepfakes.
 These vendor figures are directional threat intelligence, not peer-reviewed measurements, and should be cited with that caveat.
-The structural point, however, is robust: because injection sidesteps the sensor, traditional presentation-attack detection does not cover it.
-Defenses require trusted capture, device attestation, server-side imagery-integrity checks, and one-time challenge schemes (such as randomized screen-illumination patterns) that are hard to pre-render, rather than analysis of the image alone.
+The structural point, however, is robust: because injection sidesteps the sensor, traditional presentation-attack detection does not cover it, since there is no physical instrument and no moiré, depth, or reflectance artefact to detect.
+Defenses therefore shift the trust anchor away from the image content and toward the provenance of the capture: trusted capture, device attestation, server-side imagery-integrity checks, and one-time challenge schemes (such as randomized screen-illumination patterns) that are hard to pre-render or replay, rather than analysis of the image alone.

 - iBeta (an NVLAP-accredited lab) is the dominant PAD test house.
 Level 1 covers 2D attacks (prints, cutouts, screen replays) and requires 0% successful attacks across the battery; Level 2 adds 3D attacks (silicone/resin/latex masks, wrapped 3D paper) with higher material budgets.
 Conformance is reported per ISO/IEC 30107-3.